Background pattern

 1. What is Fycompa and what is it used for

-in adults, adolescents (12 years of age and older) and children (4 to 11 years of age)
+In adults, adolescents (12 years of age and older) and children (4 to 11 years of age)

-• These partial seizures may or may not be followed by a seizure that affects the entire brain (“secondary generalization).
+• These partial seizures may or may not be followed by a seizure that affects the entire brain ("secondary generalization").

-in adults, adolescents (12 years of age and older) and children (7 to 11 years of age)
+In adults, adolescents (12 years of age and older) and children (7 to 11 years of age)

 DO NOT TAKE Fycompa:

-Warnings and Precautions
+Warnings and precautions

-• Stevens-Johnson syndrome (SSJ) may initially appear as red spots with a bullseye pattern or circular patches, often with blisters in the center, located on the trunk.
-It may also cause ulcers in the mouth, throat, nose, genitals, and eyes (conjunctivitis and eye redness).
-These severe skin reactions often come with fever or flu-like symptoms.
-The rash may progress to extensive skin peeling and life-threatening complications, or be fatal.
+• Stevens-Johnson syndrome (SSJ) may initially appear as target-like spots or circular patches, often with blisters in the center, located on the trunk.
+Ulcerations of the mouth, throat, nose, genitals, and eyes (eye swelling and redness) may also occur.
+These serious skin reactions often come with fever or flu-like symptoms.
+The rashes can lead to widespread skin peeling, life-threatening complications, or be fatal.

 Children

-Other Medications and Fycompa
+Other medicines and Fycompa

--Birth control medications (including oral contraceptives, implants, injections, and patches).
+• Hormonal contraceptives (including oral contraceptives, implants, injections, and patches).

-Pregnancy and Breastfeeding
+Pregnancy and breastfeeding

-Driving and Using Machines
+Driving and using machines

 Do not drive or use machines until you know how Fycompa affects you.